 Roles and responsibilitiesThe British Library Board delegates management of the British Library to the Library's Chief Officers.
 The Chief Officers are responsible for formulating and implementing a unified corporate and integrated approach to the policy, strategy, and resource framework set by the British Library Board, and with due regard to the efficient and effective deployment of staff, to their health, safety and wellbeing and to other resources throughout the organisation.

 Under the leadership of the Chief Officers, our Strategic Leadership Team (SLT) has overall responsibility for the Library's management and operations.
-Each member of SLT is also responsible for one or more of the Library's teams or functions, or else is a 'staff' member of SLT representing an internal staff network or Trade Union.
+Each member of SLT is responsible for one or more of the Library's teams or functions, or else is a 'staff' member of SLT representing an internal staff network or Trade Union.

 Trustees, management board members and senior staff

 The British Library Board is ultimately responsible for the provision of the Library's services.
 Individual Board members sit on British Library Board Committees relevant to their areas of expertise - the Board Audit Committee, Remuneration Committee, 'Whistleblower' and Capital Projects Committee (formerly Construction Projects Committee).
 Periodically, the Board may form a temporary Investment Committee.

 The British Library Board delegates operational management of the British Library to the Library's Chief Officers:

 - Chief Librarian – Liz Jolly